graghu782/TheLab/README.txt

-(NOT DONE)Menu that includes instructions, start button, join server, create server (NOT DONE)Players can move around and shoot
+(NOT DONE)Menu that includes instructions, start button, join server, create server (DONE)Players can move around and shoot
 (DONE)A background that moves with the player
 (NOT DONE)Characters have hitboxes
 (NOT DONE)Character animations